papertrail/remote_syslog/README.md

     $ remote_syslog -D -d a.server.com -f local0 -P /tmp /var/log/mysqld.log

+## Auto-starting at boot

-remote_syslog will daemonize by default.
-A sample init file is in the gem as [remote_syslog.init.d].
+The gem includes sample [init files] such as [remote_syslog.init.d]. remote_syslog will daemonize by default.
 You may be able to:

     $ cp examples/remote_syslog.init.d /etc/init.d/remote_syslog